-When awarding alimony, the courts will take several factors into consideration:
+When awarding alimony, the courts will take several factors into consideration, including but not limited to:

 - The age and physical health of each spouse